This article covers:

 What Is a Product Roadmap?

-When building a product, it is easy to get lost and overwhelmed with decisions and ideas from various different departments in your organization.
-One of the best ways to deal with this problem is to create a product roadmap.
+When building a product, it is easy to get overwhelmed with decisions/ideas from various departments in your organization.
+Building a product roadmap is one of the best ways to deal with this problem.

 A product roadmap is a high-level visual summary that maps out the vision of your product offering over time.